sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 ## Different ways of including a word list text file within a Rust project

 Phraze currently includes 7 "built-in" word lists.
 By built-in, I mean that the word lists are included during compile time, in the `cargo`-generated binary.
 This not only improves security, but also performance.
+But figuring out exactly how to do this to maximize performance became the most interesting part of the project so far.
+Let's go through my approaches in the order that I used them.

 ### Approach #1: `include_str!` macro